 How to find out more

-If you are interested in attending please contact Alan or Katrina on 0141 226 2268 or email email@example.com.
+If you would like to attend the BTA Glasgow Tinnitus Support Group please contact Alan or Roberta or Caitlin on 0141 226 2268 or email email@example.com.

 Dave Carr, BTA Volunteering and Engagement Manager comments: “Being among people who have the problem, listening to their experiences and how they have managed to handle things, is a tremendous help for the individual.
 I witness this first hand when attending group meetings.
 It is amazing seeing the difference it makes to people, especially those who have recently been diagnosed.”

-Tinnitus is defined as the experience of sounds with no external source, most commonly ringing or buzzing, but sometimes experienced as whooshing, clicking or even music.
-Many people aren’t troubled by sounds they hear, but for around 10%, the condition has a significant impact on their quality of life, often linked to stress, anxiety or sometimes depression.
+Tinnitus is defined as the experience of sounds with no external source, most commonly ringing or buzzing, but sometimes experienced as a whooshing, clicking or even music.
+Many people aren’t troubled by the sounds they hear.
+However, for around 10%, the condition has a significant impact on their quality of life which is often linked to stress, anxiety or sometimes depression.

 Dave adds: “Tinnitus can be an isolating condition, with friends and family struggling to understand how it feels to adapt to the presence of loud or persistent noises.
 Some people choose to bring a partner or family member to the meetings, which can often help both parties understand more about the condition and the experiences or behaviours it can bring.”